DataDog/hiring-engineers/answers.md

 The main differences between timeboards and screenboards is frame of reference.
 Timeboards anchor all graphs to a specified time giving all graphs in a timeboard the same frame of reference.
 If you change the scale (time)  all the boards in the timeboard will update to the new scale.
 This is great for backtracking and seeing when issues occurred.
 However for the current status of a system (such as a 30,000 foot view) screenboards offer a large range of customizations and graphs.
 A screenboard would be great to use as a HUD (heads up display) whereas a timeboard is better suited for a troubleshooting or reviewing an incident in a  retrospective meeting.

 ### The test.support.random @notification
-This is a notification from Datadog showing how easy it is to communicate with team mebers and stake holders.
+This is a notification from Datadog showing how easy it is to communicate with team members and stakeholders.
 The area of concern is tagged and a simple @username will send the user an e-mail with the graph and conversation
 ![alt text](https://github.com/flaresareawesome/hiring-engineers/blob/flaresareawesome-solutions-engineer/images/datadog-L2-notification.png "Datadog User Notification")